pixelpusher/liveprinter/README.md

 ## Similar Projects
 * [OpenGB](https://github.com/amorphitec/opengb) has been an inspiration
 * [Fabrica](https://github.com/arthurwolf/fabrica), a front-end for [Smoothieware](https://github.com/Smoothieware/Smoothieware) looks interesting.
 Smoothieware integration might be nice, someday.

-## TO DO

-See the Issues section for a proper to do list

-* Choose/implement a livecoding language
-* Support for MIDI to G-Code so you can make music with this
-* Support for loading "code scores"

 ## Development
 If you want to get involved, please give us a shout!
 The more the better.